 4 Cutting out vs Putting Something In Its Place

-The first thought or approach to a New Year’s health resolution might be cutting out something bad or that is not good for you.
-But it could be the other way around and just adding something more healthy, nutritious to your diet.
+The first thought or approach to a New Year or New Start Health Resolution/Goal might be cutting out something bad or that is not good for you.
+But it could be the other way around and just working in something more healthier and more nutritious to your diet.
 Instead of vowing to never eat chocolate again, just include more protein in your diet or eat a vegetable with every meal.

 Think of adding and eating more and more fresh vegetables, fruit, eggs, fish, whole grains, nuts and seeds that would slowly crowd out and take the place of unhealthy junk, processed foods.